sunnysingh/sunnysingh.io/src/posts/tech-debt/index.md

 ![A comic about a developer telling everyone to stop everything and move to a new framework because their current one changed slightly](comic-frameworks.jpg)

-## Learn patience, not a new framework âł
+## Learn patience, not a new framework ⏳

 I love keeping up with the latest technologies.
 In fact, I built a site called [DevNews](https://devne.ws/) a few years ago in which I still use today for finding new tech and software related articles and products.